Lifestyle and Motivation to Exercise

 One of the reasons people lose the desire and don’t have the motivation to exercise because most fitness programs are not connected to the activities of daily life.
 Functional movement training is the missing link to connect your body and mind to increase your inner desire to move and stay active.

 Staying active and getting “some sweat or heart rate up” in a group class or reading a book on a stationary bike it will not develop vitality and inner desire to exercise.
-Also, it will prevent you from practicing proper functional movement because your brain is not fully controlling muscular and skeletal movements.
+Also, it will prevent you from practicing proper functional movement because your brain is not fully engaged to control the body movements.

-If chronic diseases and injuries globally continue to rise it means that we force the body to move in our “own” versus how the body is designed to function.
-This problem should be of concern only to the fitness club members and trainers but more importantly to the health and training organizations.
+If the overall health of U.S. population including injuries continue to rise and the lack of proper understanding of functional human anatomy is a significant factor.
+This problem should not be of concern only to the fitness club members and trainers but more importantly to the health and training organizations.

 As a result, if we don’t get a better understanding how a human body is designed to function, we will pay a heavy price as we get older.